YotamNHL/Live-NBA-Scores/README.md

 </kbd>

 A single web application that presents NBA game scores from the last 24 hours and being updated live.

+You can filter the results by a team's name, and press the scoreboards to open up the game's ESPN dashboard.

 The app consists:
 * REACT frontend to present the different matches.
 * Flask REST api, that serves the frontend --> it pulls data from the DB send the updated game information to the UI.